secureCodeBox/kubeaudit/docs/all.md

 auditors:
     capabilities:
         # If no capabilities are specified and the 'capabilities' auditor is enabled,
-        # a list of recommended capabilities to drop is used
+        # drop ALL is set
-        drop: ["AUDIT_WRITE", "CHOWN"]
+        drop:
+        - ALL
     image:
         # If no image is specified and the 'image' auditor is enabled, WARN results
         # will be generated for containers which use an image without a tag